 It’s a honeyed kind of light that settles on Newport Beach at sunset.
 Quiet, warm, calming.
-Just the ideal Southern California scenery to end a chaotic day.
-Some around here call sunset the golden hour.
-We simply call it magic.
+Some call it golden hour.
+Others call it dusk.
+Magic works, too.

 2300 Channel Rd, Newport Beach, CA 92661